wasamasa/emacsninja.com/src/posts/implementing-mal.rst

 in a language not featured in its repository, it's nice to contribute a new one.

+To run the implementation, check out the MAL repository, change into its directory and run ``emacs -Q --batch --load elisp/stepA_mal.el``.
+Development was done on Emacs 24.5 with brief testing on Emacs 24.3 as it is still a fairly popular implementation.

 Here's a few random notes I've made while writing this thing:

 - ``--batch`` mode is terrible_.
-This is not surprising given what purpose Emacs Lisp was developed for, but still annoying because I couldn't find any way of making readline_-style keybindings work in my REPL.
+This is not surprising given what purpose Emacs Lisp was developed for (an extension language to be used *inside* Emacs), but still annoying because I couldn't find any way of making readline_-style keybindings work in my REPL.
 Neither adding hooks to the command loop nor changing keymaps (be it in the read functions or ``minibuffer-setup-hook``) did work, so you'll need to use ``rlwrap`` for a nicer experience.
 - You can read input with ``read-from-minibuffer``.
-It cannot read more than one line and throws an error on EOF, so I wrappd it into ``ignore-errors`` and checked whether it returned nil...
+It cannot read more than one line and throws an error on EOF, so I wrapped it into ``ignore-errors`` and checked whether it returned nil...
 - You can print with the ``print``/``princ``/``prin1`` family.
   ``message`` on the other hand prints to ``stderr``, same for